 Calibrase Wearasers & Weardiscs

-CS-8 Calibrase - Resilient Wearaser that produces extremely mild abrading action, designed to operate under light loads.
+CS-8 Calibrase - Resilient Wearaser that produces mild abrading action, designed to operate under light loads.

-CS-10F Calibrase - Resilient Wearaser that produces mild abrading action, designed to operate under light loads.
+CS-10F Calibrase - Resilient Wearaser that produces moderate abrading action, designed to operate under light loads.

-CS-10 Calibrase - Resilient Wearaser that produces mild - medium abrading action.
+CS-10 Calibrase - Resilient Wearaser that produces medium abrading action.

-CS-17 Calibrase - Resilient Wearaser that produces medium-coarse abrasive action.
+CS-17 Calibrase - Resilient Wearaser that produces harsh abrading action.

-CS-19 Calibrase - Resilient Wearaser that produces coarse abrasive action.
+CS-19 Calibrase - Resilient Wearaser that produces severe abrading action.